 The Wave Guide to Meeting Recording

-You're in back-to-back Zooms.
+You're in back-to-back calls — Zoom, Meet, Teams, doesn't matter.
 Someone's sharing their screen.
-You're nodding along while secretly answering Slack messages.
+You're nodding along while secretly checking your email.
 And somehow, you're supposed to remember what was decided.

 1. Meeting Bots

 Sync your calendar or schedule a one-off recording.
-Wave sends a bot that joins your meeting just like any other attendee—Zoom, Meet, or Teams.
-Everyone sees it in the participant list (you can customize the name—"Sarah's Notetaker," "Team AI," whatever works).
+Wave sends a bot that joins your meeting just like any other attendee — Zoom, Meet, or Teams.
+Everyone sees it in the participant list (you can customize the name — "Lily's Notetaker," "Team AI," whatever works).
 You get a full video recording, transcript, and AI summary after.

 Best for: